The Brentmore

-The Brentmore is an apartment building at 88 Central Park West, along the southwest corner with 69th Street, on the Upper West Side of Manhattan in New York City.
+The Brentmore is an apartment building at 88 Central Park West, along the southwest corner with 69th Street, on the Upper West Side of Manhattan in New York City, United States.
 The Brentmore is in the city-designated Upper West Side-Central Park West Historic District, and it is a contributing property to the federally designated Central Park West Historic District.
 The beige brick Brentmore was built in 1910.

 Notable residents

 Notable residents of the Brentmore have included: